Austin-Cyr/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/84824391/134115312-b8662e65-480e-444a-a689-61cbf2845a4b.png)

 - But just because the entire sample has a small p-Value, does not mean that each Lot split up may be too.
 However, when we run the T-test for each Lot sample against the population mean, we do find that they each have a low p-Value and we should reject the Null Hypothesis.

+## Study Design: MechaCar vs Competition

+- The MechaCar is a desirable car for consumers in a metropolitan market.
+It's desirable because its city/highway fuel efficiency, maintenance cost and safety rating are best in class for the price of a new vehicle.
+In order to demonstrate this to the consumer and industry, we will want to collect the fuel efficiency, maintenance cost, safety rating and price.
+Our null hypothesis would state that given the MechaCar's fuel efficiency, maintenance cost, and safety rating, its price is not significantly different than its direct competitors.
+We would use a multiple linear regression to determine the price based upon the prevously stated metrics because we are utitilizing multiple data sources to test our hypothesis.
+In order to run this statistical test, we will want to collect the EPA's stated fuel efficiency, Consumer Reports cost of car ownership per model and the IHS satefy rating.
+In addition, we will want to collect the average retail price across all major markets in the US.